 NIJAC has a low to medium Risk Appetite, that is, NIJAC is prepared to accept, tolerate or be exposed to a low to medium level of risk at any point in time.
-This Risk Appetite was applied during 2021-22.
+On 28 June 2022, Plenary approved the continued application of a low to medium Risk Appetite for NIJAC.